 Surgery.
 Your health care provider may recommend surgery if you have bleeding or narrowing of the esophagus.
 It also might be recommended if it is needed to control the spread of precancerous cells.

 Difficulty swallowing or eating

 Narrowing of the esophagus

-In about one in 50 adults, precancerous changes in the lining of the esophagus that lead to esophageal cancer
+In about 1 in 50 adults, precancerous changes in the lining of the esophagus that lead to esophageal cancer

 Preventing and living with esophagitis

 Esophagitis can return if you do not make some changes in the way you live.
-Living with this condition means following your doctor’s recommendations on lifestyle changes and medication use.
+Living with this condition means following your health care provider’s recommendations on lifestyle changes and medication use.

 © 2000-2015 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.